-- A "Travel and Expense Report [Form]" must be submitted to the Graduate School to report completion of the travel. - All receipts must be in English or Japanese.
-Translations are acceptable. - Receipts and original boarding passes are required if the flight tickets were purchased through services other than an OIST- preferred travel agency (PTA). - The Graduate School cannot reimburse any expenses without receipts.
+- If the student arranges their travel (flight and accommodation) by themselves, a "Expense Report" must be submitted to the Graduate School to report completion of the travel. - All receipts must be in English or Japanese.
+Translations are acceptable. - The Graduate School cannot reimburse any expenses without receipts.